mars0i/forage/doc/foodsearchMason.md

 Afaik, I don't need to set up a whole MASON Sim and GUI class superstructure to use this.

-See notes in `Continuous2D` javadoc on bucket sizes.
-Maybe bucket sizes should be equal to the perceptual radius?
-Hmm but with randomly placed foodspots, is that ideal?
-Um have two overlapping different `Continuous2D`s?
+See notes in the v20 manual and the `Continuous2D` javadoc on bucket/discretizatio sizes.
+It might be set as a function of perceptual radius, but not equal to that quantity, I think.

+Note that in the manual in the section on neighborhood lookup in a continuous field, Luke says it's slow.
+So (a) I might be able to do things to speed it up (not searching when the bucket is empty?); (b) it's probably still pretty fast relative to what I need; (c) I could go back to working on the algorithms I was developing for a pure Clojure food finding method.

+(But if it's fast enough, it's better than specialized, possibly more efficient grid-oriented algorithms, because using Continuous2D generalizes trivially to random foodspots.)

 ---

-I suppose that what I will do is run through the points on a line, checking for nearby foodspots.
+With Continuous2D, I suppose that what I will do is run through the points on a line, checking for nearby foodspots.
 This is like a walk in time, but without the constraint to timestep it.
+(This is what I called a "sausage algorithm" in some earlier notes.)

+Note that when you find a foodspot, and then step, and find another one, you have to check its identity to make sure you're not just counting the same one twice.

+	For rectangular grid located foodspots, this can be sped up like this:

+		let msep be the separation between foodspots scaled by the slope m of the line.

+		When food is found, skip to curr point + msep (or a little less), and then start searching again.
+Because there will be no new foodspots in between.

 But then it's not really continuous: I'd have to step through points on the line in increments.
 That would be mostly OK, though, I think.
 The